 * * *

-Programming and Services
+Regular Programming and Services

-- Westborough Archive – explore and discover Westborough’s deep local history resources and collections, many of which are available online.
+- Westborough Archive – Explore and discover Westborough’s deep local history resources and collections, many of which are available online.
 Research guides to local history collections are also available.

 - The Ebenezer Parkman Project – Rev. Ebenezer Parkman was Westborough’s first minister, and throughout his life he kept a detailed diary, which is now considered to be one of the best resources for understanding daily life in colonial New England.
 This website brings together his diary and other writings.